 - Finally, the Premier plan, for $999 per month, includes 15 TB of bandwidth

 Wowza also offers a number of other services.
 These include the popular Wowza Streaming Engine, a self-hosted media server.
 This software lets you set up your own live streaming server.
 It may have advantages for some broadcasters, but the process can be very technical.
 You have to have the resources to set up and maintain such a system, and even then there are risks inherent.

-Now that we’ve looked at Wowza in a little detail, let’s take a look at some Wowza alternatives.
+Now that we’ve looked at Wowza is a little detail, let’s take a look at some Wowza alternatives.
 There are many online video streaming services around; these Wowza alternatives are just some of the available OVPs.
 As we’ve already mentioned, some of these platforms are much more professional than others.

-Today we’ll take a look at three of these professional-grade Wowza alternatives: JW Player, UStream / IBM Cloud Video, and DaCast.
+Today we’ll take a look at three of these professional-grade Wowza alternatives: JW Player, UStream / IBM Cloud Video, and Dacast.